-At The Umansky Law Firm, our attorneys represent people who suffer injuries as the result of the wrongful actions of another.
-In seeking compensation for a serious injury, we won't stop until we do as much as possible to right the wrongs done to you and hold the responsible party accountable.
+At The Umansky Law Firm, our personal injury attorneys represent people who suffer injuries as the result of the wrongful actions of another.
+In seeking compensation for a serious injury, we won’t stop until we do as much as possible to right the wrongs done to you and hold the responsible party accountable.

 Punitive damages (also known as exemplary damages) are commonly awarded in DUI accidents.
 Juries don’t like it when drunk drivers injure people and may award you punitive damages to punish the other party for the extreme recklessness of driving drunk.

 While punitive damages are awarded in civil cases, they are similar to a criminal fine in their intent to punish the wrongdoer.
 Our experience as former prosecutors gives us a broad understanding of the issues in a civil case involving punitive damages.
 We know how prosecutors put criminal cases together, and we will use that knowledge to help build your case.